Temporary Building Closure from 6 June for Seismic Strengthening Work

 - The Old Courthouse building: Built in 1909 by Fred Potts, was used until 1979 when all local court proceedings went to Hamilton and Te Awamutu.
 (The previous courthouse had been the officers’ mess and Armed Constabulary barracks left over from the military days).
 Cambridge Borough Council (now Waipa District Council) bought the building and lease it to the Cambridge Historical Society at a peppercorn rent.The Cambridge Historical Society Inc. own the Museum Collection and have been gathering Cambridge artefacts and photos, and recording and preserving information since 1956.
 There had been talk of starting a Museum at the beginning of the 1900s and the local Library displayed pieces of Cambridge history.
 The current Museum has been shifted from pillar to post – it was once in the Leamington Sub Power Station (now demolished); under the Town Hall stage; in the old Carnegie Library; and since 1984 in the Old Courthouse.The two cell Lockup now behind the Museum was built in 1905 and was moved from behind the Police Station.
 At first the Station was attached to the Constable’s house, then in the Drill Hall until a new Police Station was opened in 1954.
 (Now occupied by Hogan’s, a local Accountant.)The gardens, designed to complement the era of the building are kept by Waipa District Council parks and reserves staff.

-- ‘Souter House‘ on Victoria Street: This residence belonged to Captain William Souter, a retired sea captain, whose family in 1877 established a wholesale general store and later a Motor Garage – which later became PGG Wrightsons in Duke Street.
-Souter House was designed by Mr James and built about 1875 of Rimu and Kauri, with 13 foot studs, small-pane windows and finials on the roof.
+- ‘Souter House‘ on Victoria Street: This residence belonged to the Souter family who arrived in Cambridge in 1881.
+The Souters established a wholesale general store and later a Motor Garage – which later became PGG Wrightsons in Duke Street.
+Souter House was designed for brothers Joseph and Edwin Souter and built in 1900 of Rimu and Kauri, with 13 foot studs, small-pane windows and finials on the roof.
 These are still intact.
-With additions to the family over the years, the house grew.
+With additions to Edwin’s family over the years, the house grew.
 In 1991 it was converted to become an elegant restaurant and now, accommodating an accountant’s firm, it is part of the Cambridge business scene.
 Protected trees near Souter House are a Coral tree, Black walnut and Copper beech.
 The Japanese Momi Fir (which looks like a Christmas tree), was planted in 1905 and is considered to be the best specimen in the North Island.

 - Fort Street – the New Zealand Historic Places Trust: Around the corner in Fort Street the New Zealand Historic Places Trust have erected a plaque which reads:“On this height in 1864 the 3rdWaikato Militia Regiment built and occupied the Cambridge Redoubt”.
 This 9 acre block was the hub of Camp Cambridge when the township was founded in 1864 as a frontier post for the 3rd Waikato Militia.
 The Star Redoubt was used by the Militia and Armed Constabulary and many families took refuge inside the walls during the Te Kooti scares of 1869 and when j was murdered in 1873.
 The redoubt covered 2½ acres and was surrounded by a ditch, 3.6 metres deep by 4.3 metres across.
 The Armed Constabulary erected walls 4.3 metres high with a double parapet inside.
 This also protected the men’s huts, stables, cookhouse, blacksmith’s sheds, horses’ forage store and loose box.